laur89/docker-borg-mysql-backup/README.md

 command just once, after which container exits and is removed (ie we're not using scheduled backups).
 Also note there's no `/backup` mount for local borg repo as we're operating only against the remote borg repo.
+Note also the healtcheck url that will get pinged.

 ### restore.sh